 The ARNA Coordinating Group has established a Scholarship Fund to honor Eduardo and his contributions to practitioner research and to education in general.
 The scholarship will be used to support dissemination of action research through presentations at the annual ARNA Conference by practitioners from Mexico and Latin America.
 Contributions can be added when enrolling as a member of ARNA, or registering for the conference, or can be sent to Joe Shosh, ARNA Chair, c/o Moravian College, Department of Education, 1200 Main Street, Bethlehem, PA 18018.

-Each year two individuals will receive scholarship of $500 US to cover travel to the annual ARNA Conference.
+Each year two individuals will receive scholarship of up to $500 US to cover travel to the annual ARNA Conference.

 How are recipients selected for the Flores Scholarship Program?